cloudify-cosmo/cloudify-openstack-provider/README.md

 ##Mandatory Configurations
 In order to boostrap Cloudify manager on OpenStack you must edit the cloudify-config.yaml file and update the following propeties:

-*username: The Openstack username you want to use vs. keystone authentication service
+* username: The Openstack username you want to use vs. keystone authentication service

-*password: The Openstack password you want to use vs. keystone authentication service
+* password: The Openstack password you want to use vs. keystone authentication service

-*tenant_name: The Openstack tenant name to which you want to use now.
+* tenant_name: The Openstack tenant name to which you want to use now.

 ##Cloudiofy OpenStack Configuration

-The following configuration options are available
+The following configuration options are available in the cloudify-config.defaults.yaml file.
+You can edit this file if you need to change any of these defaults:

+* Keystone configuration

+  * auth_url: The URL to Keystone authentication service

+* Networking configuration
+* Security Configuration
+* Compute Configuration